meetecho/janus-gateway/README.md

 	sh autogen.sh

-to generate the configure file (Note that this requires the 'autoconf' package on debian).
+to generate the configure file.
 After that, configure and compile as usual to start the whole compilation process:

 	./configure --prefix=/opt/janus